allan-walpy/my-dev-guide/code_conventions.md

 > **NB!** `Do not ship the truck if you only need a package`

-### Use domain-specific value types, not primives
+### Use domain-specific value types, not primitives

-Instead of using strings, integers and decimals for represenng domain-specific types such as an ISBN number, an email address or amount of money, consider creating dedicated value objects that wrap both the data and the validation rules that apply to it
+Instead of using strings, integers and decimals for representing domain-specific types such as an ISBN number, an email address or amount of money, consider creating dedicated value objects that wrap both the data and the validation rules that apply to it

 ## Other Design

 ### Events

 - When dealing with events always use delegate `EventHandler` or its derivatives

 - Always check an event handler delegate for null

-  > Before invoking, always make sure that the delegate list represented by the event variable is
+  > Before invoking, always make sure that the delegate
+  > list represented by the event variable is
   > not null.
   >
   >```c#